phklau/snowflake-dashboard/README.md

 To only update the web app run `./install.sh --update-dashboard`.

 **Warning:** Make a backup befor running this script!
-The script has only yet been tested on a fresh installation of debian-bookworm.
+The script has only yet been tested on a fresh installation of debian-bookworm and debian-trixie.

 ## Manual